-1 OHIO ENVIRONMENTAL PROTECTION AGENCY PUBLIC HEARING 2 3 4 5 In Re: Draft Preferred Plans for 6 Cleanup Operable Units 3 and 15 7 Diamond Shamrock Painesville Works : 8 . .
-9 10 Transcript of proceedings before the 11 Ohio Environmental Protection Agency, taken at 12 Painesville Town Hall, 55 Nye Road, Painesville, 13 Ohio 44077, on Thursday, July 31, 2008, commencing 14 15 at 6:30 p.m.
-16 17 18 APPEARANCES: 19 Darla Peelle, Ohio EPA Public Involvement Coordinator 20 Teri Heer, Ohio EPA, Site Coordinator 21 22 RECEIVED 23 24 SEP 1 1 2008 25 OHIO EPA NEDO

-Г Pag
+1 OHIO ENVIRONMENTAL PROTECTION AGENCY PUBLIC HEARING

+3

+4

+5 In Re:

+6 Draft Preferred Plans for :

+U Cleanup Operable Units 3 and 15 :

+7 Diamond Shamrock Painesville Works :

+8

+9

+10

+11 Transcript of proceedings before the

+12 Ohio Environmental Protection Agency, taken at

+13 Painesville Town Hall, 55 Nye Road, Painesville,

+14 Ohio 44077, on Thursday, July 31, 2008, commencing

+15 at 6:30 p.m.

+16

+17

+18 APPEARANCES:

+19 Darla Peelle, Ohio EPA Public

+20 Involvement Coordinator

+21 Teri Heer, Ohio EPA, Site Coordinator

+22

+23 RECEIVED

+24 SEP 1 1 2008

+25

+OHIO EPA NEDO
-l MS. PEELLE: The purpose of this

-2 public hearing is to accept comments on the

-3 official record regarding two draft plans to

-4 clean up operable units 3 and 15 two of 24

-5 operable units or parcels comprising of the

-6 1,100-acre Diamond Shamrock property in
+MS. PEELLE: The purpose of this public hearing is to accept comments on the official record regarding two draft plans to clean up operable units 3 and 15 -- two of 24 operable units or parcels comprising of the 1,100-acre Diamond Shamrock property in Painesville, Ohio.

-7 Painesville, Ohio.

-8 Operable Unit 3 is a 25-acre parcel on

-9 the northeast corner of the property and is

-10 adjacent to Lake Erie.
-Sampling throughout

-11 the parcel found high concentrations of

-12 polycyclic aromatic hydrocarbons, also known

-13 as PAHs, in one location.
-Ohio EPA's

-14 preferred cleanup plan calls for removing

-15 these contaminated soils, covering with clean

-16 soils to prevent direct contact and

-17 restricting future use of the portions of

-18 Operable Unit 3.

-19 Operating Unit 15 is a 100-acre parcel

-20 located in the center the property and borders

-21 the Grand River and Lake Erie.
-An earlier

-22 cleanup removed soils contaminated with

-23 metals, volatile organic compounds and semi

-24 volatile organic compounds; however, two areas

-25 of contaminated soils remain.
-Ohio EPA's
+Operable Unit 3 is a 25-acre parcel on the northeast corner of the property and is adjacent to Lake Erie.
+Sampling throughout the parcel found high concentrations of polycyclic aromatic hydrocarbons, also known as PAHs, in one location.
+Ohio EPA's preferred cleanup plan calls for removing these contaminated soils, covering with clean soils to prevent direct contact and restricting future use of the portions of Operable Unit 3.

+Operating Unit 15 is a 100-acre parcel located in the center the property and borders the Grand River and Lake Erie.
+An earlier cleanup removed soils contaminated with metals, volatile organic compounds and semi volatile organic compounds; however, two areas of contaminated soils remain.
+Ohio EPA's preferred plan proposes to excavate contaminated soils, replace with clean soils and place restrictions on future use.

-FINCUN-MANCINI - THE COURT REPORTERS (216) 696-2272 preferred plan proposes to excavate 1 contaminated soils, replace with clean soils 2 and place restrictions on future use.
-3 Written and oral comments received as a 4 5 part of the official record are reviewed by Ohio EPA prior to a final action of the 6 7 Director.
-To be included in the official 8 record, written comments must be received by Ohio EPA by the close of business on 9 August 8, 2008.
-Comments received after this 10 date will not be considered as part of the 11 official record for this hearing but may be 12 13 reviewed as the opportunity arises.
-14 Written comments can be filed with us this evening or submitted to Teri Heer, Site 15 Coordinator, Ohio EPA's Northwest District 16 office -- I'm sorry, Northeast -- 2110 East 17 Aurora Road, Twinsburg, Ohio 44087 or by 18 e-mail.
-This information also can be found in 19 the agenda and in the presentation.
-20 21 It is important for you to know that all comments, whether received this evening or 22 provided in writing are given the same 23 24 consideration.
-25 I ask that all exhibits referred to in
+Written and oral comments received as a part of the official record are reviewed by Ohio EPA prior to a final action of the Director.
+To be included in the official record, written comments must be received by Ohio EPA by the close of business on August 8, 2008.
+Comments received after this date will not be considered as part of the official record for this hearing but may be reviewed as the opportunity arises.